hyperionix/docs/content/guide/package-3.md

   }
 }
 ```
 Notice we added another field to the return object called `events`.
-An event cant have any number of attributes that help describe it.
 All generated events must be returned there.
+An event can have any number of attributes that help describe it.
+The only required attribute is `name`.
 We can control where each event goes with `saveTo("<target>")`.
 For now we'll use `saveTo("file")` to demonstrate events being logged into a file on the system.

 ```lua
     return {